Ideas

 This is what I’ve been thinking about the longest.

-Your URL — your-names.wedding-memory.com — is live from the day you sign up.
+Your web address — your-names.wedding-memory.com — is live from the day you sign up.
 Not from the wedding day.
 Couples add their engagement photos, the story of how they met, pictures from before everything happened.
 Family and friends already have the link.
 They’re already visiting, months before the wedding.

-The QR code is really just for the day itself — it’s how guests at the venue who don’t already have the URL find it.
+The QR code is really just for the day itself — it’s how guests at the venue who don’t already have the link find it.
 One day, essentially.

 That’s what we’re building.
 It’s the thing I’m most excited about and the thing taking the longest to get right.
 I’ll write more about it when it’s closer.